ilyxych96/ScanEP/README.md

-# ScanEP
-simple program for generating intermediate geometries
+GUI program for generating .inp files with intermediate geometries in GAMESS/Firefly style